cssinjs/jss/docs/plugins.md

 1. [jss-plugin-props-sort](https://yarnpkg.com/en/package/jss-plugin-props-sort) - ensures alphabetical props order.
 1. [jss-plugin-isolate](https://yarnpkg.com/en/package/jss-plugin-isolate) - enables rules isolation through automatic properties reset.

-[jss-default-preset](https://yarnpkg.com/en/package/jss-preset-default) a preset that allows you to setup a predefined list of most useful plugins wiht one function call.
+[jss-default-preset](https://yarnpkg.com/en/package/jss-preset-default) a preset that allows you to set up a predefined list of most useful plugins with one function call.

 ## Authoring plugins

 `jss.use(plugin)`

 You need to register a `plugin` only once per JSS instance.
-There is a number of hooks available.
-Multiple hooks may be implemented by the same plugin.
+There are some hooks available.
+The same plugin may implement multiple hooks.

 1. Hook `onCreateRule(name, decl, options)`.

-    This hook is invoked when a rule is about to be created.
+    Invocation happens when a rule is about to be created.
 If this object returns an object, it is supposed to be a rule instance.
-If an empty value is returned, JSS will fall back to a regular rule.
+If the returned value is empty, JSS will fall back to a regular rule.

     ```javascript
     import jss from 'jss'